 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
-'Christmas in Turkey' is rated as a physical level 1 tour (5 being the highest).
-A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.
+'Treasures of Turkey' is rated 1 (5 being the highest) on the physical scale.
+A reasonable level of fitness is required, but it's more about spending time on your feet rather than covering large distances on foot.
+You'll be getting on and off coaches and boats, walking around sights and climbing some steps.

-Some of the ancient sites, including Pergamon and Ephesus, are spread across a large area and therefore some walking is required, although there are usually rest points along the way.
-Much of the sightseeing during the three days in Cappadocia involves walking, sometimes on rough and sloping terrain, but should you want to opt out your National Guide will be able to arrange this.
-In December there is a good chance of snow on the ground in Cappadocia, therefore be prepared with waterproof footwear with secure grip.
-Walking poles may also be useful for the short hikes in Cappadocia, if the terrain is slippery.
-In Cappadocia please be ready to walk through tunnels and narrow passageways, as well as climb wooden stairways, while exploring the ancient underground city of Kaymakli and other rock-carved sites.
-Warm clothing, including a wind and waterproof outer layer, is essential - especially if you choose to do the optional pre-dawn balloon flight on Christmas morning.
+Some of the ancient sites, including Ephesus, Magnesia and Hierapolis, are spread across a large area therefore some walking is required although there are usually rest points along the way.
+Much of the sightseeing during the two days in Cappadocia involves walking, sometimes on rough and sloping terrain, but should you want to opt out your National Guide will be able to arrange this.
+Also in Cappadocia please be ready to walk through tunnels and narrow passageways, as well as climb wooden stairways, while exploring the ancient underground city of Kaymakli and other rock-carved sites.
 Please read this tour dossier carefully to assess the level of physical challenge involved.
 We have outlined the physical challenges in detail and urge you to discuss any concerns with us before you book.
-During the tour your guide is on hand to describe walks and other physical challenges in detail, also to explain the options if you choose to skip any of the walks or site visits.
+During the tour your guide is on hand to describe walks and other physical challenges in detail, also to explain the options if you choose to skip any of the sites.

-Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Guides and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.

 If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.